p6/p6.github.io/about.md

 + Content Media = {<a href="http://radioweb.in/programs">Radioweb Carnatic</a>, <a href="http://bhakti.radioweb.in">Radioweb Bhakti</a>}.

-+ Previously: a PaaS, web/mobile dev shop startup (twice), a product for CRM, adventure tourism, freelance / consulting.
++ Previously: a PaaS, web/mobile dev shop (twice), a CRM product, adventure tourism, freelance / consulting.

 Tech / OSS
 ==========